2018 — Rolling Hills Estates, CA/US

 Rachel Lobo Paradigm

-I compete at El Camino College in parliamentary debate and LD, and also coach Parli at South Torrance High School.
+I compete in college circuit parliamentary debate and LD debate for 3 years, and also coached Parli at South Torrance High School.

 TLDR// It's your round, do what you want with it.

-I do not care if you sit, stand, or do a handstand while you speak, and spreading is fine with me as long as you do not use it as a weapon to exclude your opponent.
+Spreading is fine with me as long as you do not use it as a weapon to exclude your opponent.
+If you go too fast or become incomprehensible, I will clear you and your speaker points will not be affected.

 I will gladly vote on any theory position, if the abuse is potential or articulated.
+That being said, I will be annoyed if you kick a cool CP for NIBS.
 I also default to competing interpretations unless told otherwise.

 Scott Marcus Paradigm